Roanoke Colony: Hypotheses about the colony's disappearance

-Without evidence of the 1587 colony's relocation or destruction, speculation about their fate has endured since the 1590s.
+Without evidence of the Lost Colony's relocation or destruction, speculation about their fate has endured since the 1590s.
 The matter has developed a reputation among academics for attracting obsession and sensationalism with little scholastic benefit.

 Conjecture about the Lost Colonists typically begins with the known facts about the case.
 When White returned to the colony in 1590, there was no sign of battle or withdrawal under duress, although the site was fortified.
 There were no human remains or graves reported in the area, suggesting that everyone was alive when they left.
 The "CROATOAN" message is consistent with the agreement with White to indicate where to look for them, suggesting they expected White to look for them and wanted to be found.